DanielBryars/lerobot-thesis/README.md

 - Ensure Quest Link or Air Link is connected
 - Check that SteamVR is not running (conflicts with OpenXR)
 - The Meta Quest runtime should be set as the default OpenXR runtime
+- Use SPACEBAR in console to recenter if controllers don't respond

 ### Leader Arm Not Responding
 - Check the COM port in `configs/config.json`
 - Ensure the arm is powered and connected via USB
-- Try running `python -c "from lerobot.motors.feetech import FeetechMotorsBus; print('OK')"`
+- Try: `python -c "from lerobot.motors.feetech import FeetechMotorsBus; print('OK')"`

 ### Upload Failures
 - Ensure you're logged into HuggingFace: `huggingface-cli login`